Navigation überspringen

 Unlock Your Future: Four Scholarships Covering Full Tuition!
 (Call 2026)

-In collaboration with the Attenkofer Foundation, HFPH is offering four full scholarships for the certificate programme Ethics of Intercultural Dialogue.
-These scholarships cover the entire tuition fees, but please note that you will still be responsible for paying the administrative and semester fees per semester.
+In collaboration with the Attenkofer Foundation, HFPH is offering four full scholarships for EID.
+They cover the entire tuition fees, but please note that you will still be responsible for paying the administrative and semester fees (each semester).
 International students will be given preference in the selection process.

-To apply, submit your application for the programme through the portal.
+To apply, submit your application for the program through the portal.
 Then, for the scholarship application, send your complete application documents, including a motivation letter and your CV, to by July 15, 2026.

-Be sure to mention in your email that you are applying for one of the full scholarships.
+Be sure to mention in your email that you are applying for one of the scholarships.

 We look forward to receiving your application!